The Incredible Power of a Post-Meal Walk

 “If your blood glucose is not elevated, then the exercise isn’t going to lower your blood glucose very much,” Cox says.
 “It will briefly improve insulin resistance, but if you want to have the biggest impact on lowering blood glucose, your blood glucose has to be high in the first place.”

 Try not to wait longer than 90 minutes, Cox says.
-For those without diabetes, blood sugar goes back down to normal around then.
+For those without diabetes, blood sugar goes back down to normal by that point.

-Try a SilverSneakers Walk Strong (Express) Class!
-In just 15 minutes, your expert instructor will lead you through moves aimed to ease lower body stiffness, strengthen your stability muscles, and build confidence.
+Try a SilverSneakers Walk Strong (Express) Class.
+In just 15 minutes, your instructor will lead you through moves aimed to ease lower body stiffness, strengthen your stability muscles, and build confidence.
 View the schedule and RSVP here.

 Tip #2: Walk for at Least 15 Minutes